kaldor/TestRail-Plus/README.md

 Chrome / Firefox Extension for supercharging the TestRail workflow.

 # Features
-1. Allow navigating to a similiar case in the other suites.
+1. Allow navigating to a similar case in the other suites.
 <img width="284" alt="Screenshot 2024-05-14 at 23 12 59" src="https://github.com/StevenChenWaiHo/TestRail-Plus/assets/122108964/88af5096-16f4-4f76-a216-04140b8a8229">

 2. Allow link copying in full screen view.